altunixon/wips/lns/altina_ln/ASP-24-Chapter_4_The_Fifth_Campaign_against_Fort_Volks.md

 The range was said to be 28Ar (2km).
 Both parties couldn't hit each other from this range.

 "The bastards from the empire...
-What are they thinking, setting up their cannons at such a distance?"
+What are they thinking, setting up their cannons at such a distance?"<br/>

 They fired another round.

 White smoke came out of the cannon, and an explosion could be heard shortly after.

-"Misfire?"
+"Misfire?"<br/>

 None of the staff could answer this question.